Build

 Defining the Source

-A Build resource can specify a Git repository or bundle image source, together with other parameters like:
+A Build resource can specify a source type, such as a Git repository or an OCI artifact, together with other parameters like:

-• source.url - Specify the source location using a Git repository.
+• source.git.url - Specify the source location using a Git repository.

-• source.credentials.name - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.
+• source.git.cloneSecret - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.

-• source.revision - A specific revision to select from the source repository, this can be a commit, tag or branch name.
+• source.git.revision - A specific revision to select from the source repository, this can be a commit, tag or branch name.
 If not defined, it will fallback to the Git repository default branch.

 • source.contextDir - For repositories where the source code is not located at the root folder, you can specify this path here.